IntoTheVoid07/nd013-c3-localization/README.md

 To achieve this, we were also tasked with implementing [Iterative Closet Point (ICP)](https://en.wikipedia.org/wiki/Iterative_closest_point) and/ or [Normal Distributions Transforms (NDT)](https://en.wikipedia.org/wiki/Normal_distributions_transform).
 I opted to implement both.

+## Building the source

-NOTE: I'm sure there's a way to build and run locally if you have a Ubuntu Xenial VM.
+I'm sure there's a way to build and run locally if you have a Ubuntu Xenial VM.
 However, getting everything setup for the Udacity projects has been a moot point and a lot of the libraries, etc. seem outdated.
 So, I opted to just use the provided workspace environment.

-## Building the source
+NOTE: In this repo, the c3-project.tar.gz contains the entire project workspace contents.
+For sake of convenience, I also put a few of the files contained it, at the root level.
+However, the only file I changed from the provided start code is c3-main.cpp.

-NOTE: I had trouble building the source without enabling the GPU capability.
+TIP: I had trouble building the source without enabling the GPU capability.
 So, make sure the GPU is enabled.

 From the Udacity workspace desktop, in the one terminal: